Kyxie/Kyxie/README.md

 - 🏫 I'm currently a master student in University of Waterloo

-- 📚 My major is software engineering
+- 📚 My major is Software Engineering

 - 🖥 Python / C++ / MATLAB / Verilog